 The round restaurant has a high arched roof, and a terrace overlooking the green slopes.
 It serves Ethiopian cuisine, and some Italian dishes.
 The nearby forest has lovely trees and shrubs, and is home to over 100 species of birds and mammals including colobus monkeys and pelicans from the nearby lake.
 Activities include treks to the forest, visits to the caves and sacred sites, and visits to the natural hot and cold springs.

-To request availability / quotation, add Aregash Lodge, nr Hawassa, to your list.
+To find out more, or request a quotation, add Aregash Lodge, nr Hawassa, to your list of favourites.

 There are several national parks in the south of Ethiopia, all of which were gazetted for a specific reason – whether it was to protect a certain species, or to conserve a habitat, or something else.
 Bale Mountain National Park is the best known and arguably the most interesting ...